MapleFrogStudio/AlgorithmicTrading/README.md

 # Data sources
 This project uses the ` yfinance ` python package to extract data from the yahoo finance web site

-# Algorithms
+# Algorithms and KPIs
-- SMA30 : Simple Average Margin over 30 days
+- SMA30 : Simple Moving Average - 30 days
-- SMA100 : Simple Average Margin over 100 days
+- SMA100 : Simple Moving Average - 100 days
-- Dual Cross Over : KPIs that show buy and sell indicators when SMA30 and SMA100 cross each other
+- Dual Cross Over Indicator : KPIs that show buy and sell indicators when SMA30 and SMA100 cross each other

 # Usage
 Clone this repo to your workspace ` git clone https://github.com/MapleFrogStudio/AlgorithmicTrading.git `